 Acting as a signatory

-Company secretaries can be signatories to legal documents on behalf of the directors where required.
-For example; authorising cheques, signing the confirmation statement, dealing with VAT, PAYE, insurance, pensions, and other administrative tasks where a signature is required.
+Company secretaries can sign legal documents on behalf of the directors where required.
+For example, authorising cheques, signing the confirmation statement, and dealing with VAT, PAYE, insurance, pensions, and other administrative tasks that require a signature.

 Who can be a company secretary?